LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 .. _flag_encoding_directive:

 ``encoding_directive``
-   Informs Logtalk if the back-end Prolog compiler supports the :ref:`directives_encoding_1` directive.
+   Informs Logtalk if the backend Prolog compiler supports the :ref:`directives_encoding_1` directive.
    This directive is used for declaring the text encoding of source files.
 Possible flag values are ``unsupported``, ``full`` (can be